-

 Stefano Lubiana Wines

 Established in 1990, Stefano Lubiana Wines is a family-owned and operated winery and vineyard.
 Steve Lubiana, a 5th generation winemaker, and his wife Monique have established Stefano Lubiana Wines to be one of Tasmania’s most iconic and sought-after wine brands.
-Stefano Lubiana Wines is Tasmania’s first and only certified biodynamic vineyard.
+Stefano Lubiana Wines was Tasmania’s first certified biodynamic vineyard.

 Ricky Evans is the winemaker behind Two Tonne Tasmania (TTT), a small batch wine brand that started in 2013 with just two tonnes of grapes.
 His passion lies with smaller parcels that can produce complete and complex, quality wines.
 Ricky opened Havillah, a wine bar in downtown Launceston, which also serves as the TTT cellar door.